The Basics Of ADA And Accessibility for Auditorium Seating

 Where Can Wheelchair Spaces Be Placed?

 To ensure that every patron has the same opportunity to see the show, wheelchair spaces must be dispersed throughout the venue.
 They need to have the same variation in sight lines available to other patrons, as well as access to the same choice of admission prices.
-These spaces also need to adjoin to an accessible route for emergency exits.
+These spaces also need to be joined to an accessible route for emergency exits.

-Other Accessibility Concerns
+Other Accessibility Concerns to Remain ADA Compliant

 Features That Make Accessibility More Possible

 Designers who are worried about being able to provide enough wheelchair accessible spaces that fit ADA requirements may have more options than they realize.
 For instance, our ADA/Video Platforms provide flexibility, allowing designers to create modular spaces that can be added or removed as needed.
-These platforms are supplied in four foot by four foot sections to provide larger viewing areas.
-They can be used as wheelchair platforms that are accessible from the concourse area, and can be paired with tread-mounted companion seating.
+These platforms are supplied in four-foot-by-four-foot sections to provide larger viewing areas.
+They can be used as wheelchair platforms that are accessible from the concourse area and can be paired with tread-mounted companion seating.

 Additionally, removable chairs can be placed in wheelchair spaces to be used when the wheelchair space is not needed.
 This means that no seat needs to be left empty on the night of a full house.